sara-nl/swiftdocs/source/index.rst

 SURF Object Store documentation
 *******************************

 Welcome to the documentation for using the SURF Object Store service at `SURF`_ which is based on Openstack SWIFT.
 The information on these pages will help you get started with SWIFT.
-We welcome your comments at servicedesk@surf.nl or your :ref:`contribution <doc-howto>` to help us improve the documentation.
+We welcome your comments at `SURF Servicedesk portal`_ or your :ref:`contribution <doc-howto>` to help us improve the documentation.

 .. sidebar:: Need help?

 	Do you need help with this?
 We are more than willing to assist!
-Just contact us at servicedesk@surf.nl.
+Just contact us at `SURF Servicedesk portal`_.

 .. toctree::